-which separates asymptotically entangled situation at $ \ln(D-1) \gg N $ for N-free strongly mixing a)-case (or, instead, asymptotically separable state of N-coupled weakly mixing a)-class density matrices) from asymptotical Werner-entangled state of the same kind of systems at $ \ln(D-1) \ll N $.
-Therefore, in order to transfer from asymptotically entangled to asymptotically separable situation one needs to increase $ N $ gradually having $ D $ fixed with the simultaneous decrease of the all off-diagonal matrix elements in given density matrix by the uniform factors $ 1/(D-1)^{N} $ (the latter corresponds to asymptotical decoupling of all ensemble subsystems.
-Then crossover between separable and entangled regimes for arbitrary $ D \gg 2 $ will happen at the condition of Eq.(66).
-In Eq.(66) one could recognize a quite famous formula for the \textit{Anderson mobility edge} (for details one can see e.g. review paper of Ref.[17] ) if to interpret $ (D-1)=N_{ch} $ as the number of scattering channels per site and $ N= N_{s} $ as the number of excitations corresponded to distinct sites of one-dimensional Anderson model.
-In Ref.[17] the numbers $ N_{ch} $ and $ N_{s} $ were defined as follows $ N_{ch}=W/V $ and $ N_{s}=W/(Vd) $ where $ W \rightarrow \delta_{\zeta}$ is typical energy mismatch for each virtual transition, $ V \rightarrow \lambda\delta_{\zeta}$ is nearest neighbor coupling matrix element and $ d \rightarrow T/\delta_{\zeta} $ is "coordinaion number" - a number of three-particle excitations to which given single-particle excitation is coupled, where $ T $ is the temperature.
+which separates asymptotically entangled situation at $ \ln(D-1) \gg N $ for N-free strongly mixing a)-case from asymptotically Werner-entangled state of the same kind of systems at $ \ln(D-1) \ll N $.
+Therefore, in order to transfer from asymptotically entangled to asymptotically Werner-entangled situation, where at $ 0< p\ll \frac{1}{2}$ the system becomes separable, one needs to increase $ N $ gradually having $ D $ fixed.
+Then crossover between separable and entangled regimes for arbitrary $ D \gg 2 $ will happen at the condition of Eq.(51).
+In Eq.(51) one could recognize a quite famous formula for the \textit{Anderson mobility edge} (for details one can see e.g. review paper of Ref.[17] ) if to interpret $ (D-1)=N_{ch} $ as the number of scattering channels per site and $ N= N_{s} $ as the number of excitations corresponded to distinct sites of one-dimensional Anderson model.
+In Ref.[17] the numbers $ N_{ch} $ and $ N_{s} $ were defined as follows $ N_{ch}=W/V $ and $ N_{s}=W/(Vd) $ where $ W \rightarrow \delta_{\zeta}$ is typical energy mismatch for each virtual transition, $ V \rightarrow \lambda\delta_{\zeta}$ is nearest neighbour coupling matrix element and $ d \rightarrow T/\delta_{\zeta} $ is "coordination number" - a number of three-particle excitations to which given single-particle excitation is coupled, where $ T $ is the temperature.
 All this results in following mobility edge for Anderson metal-insulator transition \cite{17}